rockit-man/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies

-IntelliJ
-Spring Boot
-Java
-Hibernate (JPA)
-Thymeleaf
-Bootstrap
-MySQL
+IntelliJ, Spring Boot, Java, Hibernate (JPA), Thymeleaf, Bootstrap, & MySQL

 ### What I'll Have to Learn